Doraemon (2005 TV series): Production and broadcasting

-Although the series is more faithful to the original manga, some changes were made.
-Many of the episodes that adapted chapters from the manga were extended to have a better conclusion or a good moral to the story.
+The new series features updated versions of the characters, different settings, and a new soundtrack.
+Although the anime is more faithful to the original manga and volumes, some changes were made.
+Many of the episodes that adapted chapters from the manga were extended to either have a better conclusion or a good moral to the story.
 In addition, some elements from the manga were toned down.
-Some examples include all of Doraemon's gadgets that resembled medicine being changed to different appliances, and Nobita's dad (who smoked often in the manga) rarely smoked.
+Some examples include all of Doraemon's gadgets that resembled medicine being changed to different appliances, and Nobita's dad (who smoked often in the manga) rarely smoking in the new series.
+All mini corners, partners, and next episodes previews in all episodes are cut to fit for the 30-minute block in international versions, except for Hong Kong, which are cut to fit for the 15-minute block in its time-slot.
+Since May 1, 2009, the series airs in high definition.
+The episodes are recorded at APU Meguro Studio.